kkevlar/TSTL-Java/run-instructions-alpha.md

 * Refresh the project files (Right-click project folder in Package Explorer).
 * Ensure a tstl source file can be found in the root of your project folder.
 * Run TstlParser in eclipse.
   * Eclipse may warn you of errors.
-This is because RandomTester.java is dependent on SUT.java being in the /src folder.
-But because RandomTester is not used when parsing, just run TstlParser anyways.
+This is because TestRunner.java is dependent on SUT.java being in the /src folder.
+But because TestRunner is not used when parsing, just run TstlParser anyways.
 * Navigate to the project folder in file explorer

 ###Running the generated code: